nutrition

 Why Women With PCOS Are Turning to Seed Cycling

-If you're living with PCOS, you've likely experienced the frustration of being offered a one-size-fits-all solution — birth control to manage irregular periods, Metformin for insulin resistance, or a breezy "just lose weight" from a doctor who spent four minutes with you.
+If you're living with PCOS, you've probably felt the frustration of being handed a one-size-fits-all solution.
+Birth control to manage irregular periods, Metformin for insulin resistance, or a breezy "just lose weight" from a doctor who spent four minutes with you.

-It makes sense that natural, food-based approaches feel appealing.
-Seed cycling is low-risk, genuinely nutritious regardless of its hormonal effects, and gives you something *active* to do in support of your own wellbeing.
-There's real value in that sense of agency.
+So it makes sense that natural, food-based approaches feel appealing.
+Seed cycling is low-risk, genuinely nutritious whatever its hormonal effects turn out to be, and it gives you something active to do for your own wellbeing.
+That sense of agency is worth a lot.

 At the same time, PCOS is a complex, multi-system condition.
-Elevated androgens, insulin resistance, irregular ovulation, stress, inflammation — these don't respond to a single intervention.
-Seed cycling may be a meaningful part of your wellness toolkit, but it works best as part of a broader, personalised approach.
+Elevated androgens, insulin resistance, irregular ovulation, stress, inflammation, none of these respond to a single intervention.
+Seed cycling may be a useful part of your wellness toolkit, but it works best inside a broader, personalised plan.

 ---